 This slow cooker meat spaghetti sauce is made with ground beef, fresh garlic, sliced baby portobello mushroom, and fresh herbs.
 I struggled to find the right title for this sauce; slow cooker beef bolognese, meat, and mushroom pasta sauce, crack pasta sauce, etc. You get the point.
 It's the only red meat sauce you need for your spaghetti, angel hair, or linguine pasta.

-This sauce cooks over a very long time, making the ground beef almost melt in your mouth.
-It's an easy sauce to cook while you are doing other things, or away at work, and when you are ready for dinner, voila!
+This sauce cooks for a very long time, making the ground beef almost melt in your mouth.
+It's an easy sauce to cook while doing other things or away at work, and when you are ready for dinner, voila!
 All you need to do is boil some pasta and spread some pasta sauce love on top.

 Why I Love This Pasta Sauce

 There is a time and place for stovetop sauces, but sometimes it's nice to be hands-off.
 I really like that this slow cooker meat spaghetti sauce is cooking all day low and slow without any effort from my side.
 It's a great meal to have leftovers for those busy weeks, and it tastes fantastic.